DHTMLX/scheduler-docs/data/server_integration.md

 Since we use REST API, it's possible to implement the server side using different frameworks and programming languages.
 Here's a list of available server side implementations that you can use for Scheduler backend integration:

-- Node.js
+- server_php.md
-- PHP
+- server_nodejs.md
-- .Net
+- server_dotnet.md
-- Ruby
+- server_ruby.md

 <br>
 If by some reason you don't want to use REST API, the best solution is [to use dhtmlxConnector library](using_connectors.md).